Ben Affleck & Adam Driver’s Unexpected Friendship Is Very Sweet

 “My son knows that I do movies that are kind of fake and his mom [Jennifer Garner] does movies, and that's all pretend,” the actor shared on the late night show.
 “But he knows Star Wars is real, so I told him that I'm actually in this movie with Kylo Ren.
 His mind, like, opened in two."

 That connection came in handy at an especially clutch moment.
-While preparing for his son Samuel's birthday party, Affleck realized that the presents he’d ordered for the birthday boy wouldn’t arrive in time.
-As a last minute gift, he asked Driver if he could record a special birthday shoutout for Samuel as Kylo Ren, to which the Marriage Story actor obliged without hesitation.
+While preparing for his son Samuel's birthday party, Affleck realised that the presents he’d ordered for the birthday boy wouldn’t arrive in time.
+As a last-minute gift, he asked Driver if he could record a special birthday shoutout for Samuel as Kylo Ren, to which the Marriage Story actor obliged without hesitation.

 On top of the special video, Driver also got a hold of Affleck's address and shipped a bunch of presents to his co-star's home, complete with a picture signed by Kylo Ren.
 The 8-year-old was beside himself with excitement, and his father was beyond touched by the Driver's graciousness.